V0lkovMA/First-repository/readme.txt

-Programm gets user's name and favourite film and saves to data.txt.
+Programm gets user's name and favourite book and saves to data.txt.